aidanrohm/Distributed-Systems/Lab2/README.txt

 	Run the following command on each node in separate SSH windows: python3 paxos-server-test.py
 	The terminal will appear to hang, but this is simply because there is no output coming from the server code.
 	All servers are now listening for RPC connections and are ready to form the Paxos cluster.
+There will be text output from the servers that reflect when they are preparing and accepting certain proposals.

 Step 2: Test 1 - Single Proposer
 	From any node (in a new SSH window) run the client code using the command: